paulrobertlloyd/roadtrip/5-going-further/content.md

 * * *

-Although responsive web design can help us craft compelling adaptive experiences, it’s no silver bullet; this approach won't automatically deliver websites that can cater for every conceivable device and use case – but it's a start.
+Although responsive web design can help us craft compelling adaptive experiences, it’s no silver bullet; this approach won’t automatically deliver websites that can cater for every conceivable device and use case – but it’s a start.

 This is especially true given that most responsive sites only adapt based on the width of the browser (and then infer device and context based on this value).
-Hopefully this will change once we're able to test for capabilities like connection speed and input method.
-It's early days and we're still figuring this stuff out.
+Hopefully this will change once we’re able to test for capabilities like connection speed and input method.
+It’s early days and we’re still figuring this stuff out.

-I'll conclude this series by looking at how we can improve the responsiveness of our sites by testing across a wide range of devices and through continuous design iteration based on usage.
+I’ll conclude this series by looking at how we can improve the responsiveness of our sites by testing across a wide range of devices and through continuous design iteration based on usage.

 * * *

 ## Testing
 Throughout this tutorial I have suggested adjusting the browser window to see how well a design responds.
 While useful as a lightweight test, this is neither the reason for – or how most users will experience – a responsive site.
 Like any good design, how a website adapts should be invisible to the user.
-[Trent Walton echoed this sentiment](http://trentwalton.com/2011/05/10/fit-to-scale/) when he said "my website will meet you wherever you are – from mobile to full-blown desktop and anywhere in between".
+[Trent Walton echoed this sentiment](http://trentwalton.com/2011/05/10/fit-to-scale/) when he said “my website will meet you wherever you are – from mobile to full-blown desktop and anywhere in between”.

-To properly assess how users will 'meet' our website, we need to experience it ourselves.
+To properly assess how users will ‘meet’ our website, we need to experience it ourselves.
 We can only make judgements about the suitability of a design based on real world usage.
-Testing isn't an activity to be performed at the end of each project either; it's an integral part of the development process.
+Testing isn’t an activity to be performed at the end of each project either; it’s an integral part of the development process.

 ### Desktop browsers
-We're accustomed to testing across a range of different desktop browsers and responsive sites are no different.
+We’re accustomed to testing across a range of different desktop browsers and responsive sites are no different.
 We likely have a suite of browsers installed, and maybe even a virtual machine so that we can test on different operating systems too.

 This should confirm that our code works as intended across all modern browsers.
 We are helped in this regard thanks to Firefox 3.5+, Opera 9.5+, Safari 3+ and Chrome all supporting media queries.
 Yet the usual suspect remains: media queries have only been recognised by Internet Explorer since version 9.
-But by building our website assuming mobile first, browsers that don't recognise media queries will still see our content – albeit with a simplified layout.
+But by building our website assuming mobile first, browsers that don’t recognise media queries will still see our content – albeit with a simplified layout.

 If you want your desktop-orientated layout to appear in earlier versions of Internet Explorer, you have two options.